wondrousWebWorks/portfolio/README.md

 ## Wireframes

 [Balsamiq Mockups 3](https://balsamiq.com/) was used to design all mockups.
 Wireframes for desktop, mobile and tablet can be viewed [here](https://github.com/wondrousWebWorks/wondrousWebWorks/tree/master/wireframes).
 There were some minor differences between the wireframes and the end product due to user feedback following testing.
 These changes are highlighted below.

+### Differences Between Wireframes and Final Product

+#### Landing Page (Skills section)

+- On mobile devices in portrait orientation, two skills are displayed per row as opposed to a single skill as illustrated in the wireframe

 ## Bugs